unm-idi/code-challenge/README.md

 A course with null indicates that the course has no requirements and can always be taken.

-Examples of the three corresponding json objects can be seen below.
+Examples of the three requirement json objects can be seen below.
 ```json
 {
   "type": "course",